 A research cruise completed as a student with Sea Education Association on the Robert C. Seamans confirmed her salt water addiction.
 While on board she completed a project on Pacific diatoms speciation.
 This led into a summer Fellowship and then an independent study involving Antarctic diatoms and silicoflagellates.
 Senior year she changed tack and completed her thesis on nucleoporins in sea urchins.
 All involved heavy microscope usage, something Zora enjoys.

 At HPU Zora is focusing on marine plastics, a topic she was exposed to while sailing with SEA.
-In October 2012 she will be sailing with them again as volunteer crew while simultaneously gathering her data for her thesis.
-She will focus on visual surveys of plastic in the Pacific gyre and how they are reflected in pelagic fish like myctophids and flying fish.
-She works at NOAA’s Pacific Islands Regional Office as an international fisheries marine policy intern.
+In October 2012 she sailed with them again as volunteer crew while simultaneously conducting visual surveys of plastic in the Pacific gyre, and sampling myctophids to ibvestigate their ingestion of plastic.